Apache Flink, Apache Spark, Stream Processing, Real-time Analytics, Data Architecture

 Event-driven processing: Records flow continuously through operators

-Asynchronous checkpointing: State snapshots don't block processing
+Asynchronous checkpointing: State snapshots (periodic backups for recovery) don't block processing

 Low-latency pipelines: Sub-second processing without artificial batching